 Easy-to-Make Mango Chutney

-If your experience with mango chutney has only been out of jar or from a local Indian take-away, then you are in for a treat.
-This easy to make chutney is packed full of flavor which will impress not just you, but your guests as well.
+If your experience with mango chutney has only been out of a jar or from a local Indian take-away, then you are in for a treat.
+This easy-to-make chutney is packed full of flavor which will impress not just you but your guests as well.

 With the aid of the wheelbarrow, I collect these each morning.
-If they are too soft or have been damaged by insects, I leave these for the butterflies, wild birds, and chickens.
-A few of these I will also wedge on top of our wall for the monkeys which live in the woods adjacent to our house.
+If they are too soft or have been damaged by insects, I give them to the chickens and ducks.
+A few of these I will also wedge on top of our wall for the monkeys who live in the woods adjacent to our house.

 Our plentiful supply has led me on a search for various ways to use and enjoy these.
 Today I would like to show you how I make mango chutney.